Arevy/ShopX-Admin-Portal/README.md

 ## Production & Ops

 - **Docker**: The provided `Dockerfile` installs dependencies, runs `npm run build`, and ships a lightweight runtime image exposing port 3000.
-Coordinate with the root `docker-compose.yml` (service name `admin`) to run alongside the backend and storefront.
+Coordinate with the root `docker-compose.yml` (service name `admin`) to run alongside the backend and store front.
 - **CI Recommendations**: Add `npm run lint` and `npm run build` to CI workflows to enforce type safety and Next.js constraints before deploying.
 - **Caching**: The backend invalidates Redis keys whenever CMS pages mutate.
 No additional cache busting is required on the admin side.